Japanese Fashion Inspiration via 29 Unique and Popular Looks

 Known for mixing and matching prints, Japanese street fashion designers prove there’s no such thing as clashing.

-Pair with platform shoes for the best street style or visual kei effect.
+Pair with platform shoes for a unique Grunge-streetwear combo of a powerful visual effect.

 R13 Blue Plaid Pieced Shirt